 View Image

-state of decomposition.
-When the big party of a thousand Ngapuhi, Rarawa, &c., were camped near Wellington in the early part of last century, some hundreds of them died from this cause.
+century, some hundreds of them died from this cause.
 The survivors said that the cause was the taking for fuel of some of the brush or scrub of which their priests' hut was made."
 It seems clear, however, that these deaths were due to ptomaine poisoning, and, strictly speaking, this is not an instance of epidemic sickness.

 Dysentery.